bbottema/simple-java-mail/01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN/phase-5-release/18-run-isolation-compatibility-and-release-gates.md

 - Target release: 10.0.0
 - Primary areas: full verification, public API audit, cleanup, completion evidence

+> Historical gate: this records the plan 01 release matrix as executed.
+Plan 02 later replaces only its full-reactor Java 8 CLI gate with a Java 8 library-only lane plus Java 17/21 CLI lanes.

 ## Goal

 Prove that the refactor works as one architecture across Java versions, module systems, frameworks, runtime routes, and documentation.
 Then remove every temporary bridge and record the evidence.